 "buy shoes", "buy sneakers", "buy shoe accessories", "shop shoes", "shop for shoes"

-7. Actively increase your ratings.
 The number of times your app has been rated has a direct correlation to its rank in search results.
-That's why it's important to actively increase your ratings by asking your users to rate the app.
+That's why it's super important to actively increase your ratings by asking your users to rate the app.
 Apple and Google both offer ways to ask users for a rating, and apps that do that have a higher rating and continue to grow that number every day.

 Bonus: Google Play uses YouTube to serve app preview videos, which means your video will also be visible to billions of people directly on YouTube.
 Even better, every video view Google Play counts towards your views on YouTube.

-A very important part of ASO is keeping an eye on performance.
+A very important part of App Store Optimization is keeping an eye on performance.
 Whether you "set it and forget it", or make changes regularly, knowing how your app is performing is essential.
 Your rank depends on many things, and by tracking your ranks you'll know what works and what doesn't.

 The Bottom Line